bretsw/brownbag-nov2019/README.md

 # brownbag-nov2019

-Slides for my talk *Content, Conversation, & Context: How Educators Talk to Each Other in Twitter #Edchat* for the EPET program brown bag series at Michigan State University.
+Slides for my talk for the EPET program brown bag series at Michigan State University:

+*Content, Conversation, & Context: How Educators Talk to Each Other in Twitter #Edchat*

 **November 11, 2019**